Laboratory Frame Representation for General High-Frequency Gravitational Waveforms: Abstract

 \section{Abstract}

-Next-generation gravitational wave (GW) experiments will explore higher frequency ranges, where GW wavelengths approach the size of the detector itself.
-In this regime, GWs may be detected not just through the well-known mechanical deformation by tidal forces but also via induced effective currents in electromagnetic background fields.
-However, the calculation of this signal requires the GW metric in laboratory coordinates of the detector, and an accurate transformation to all orders into this frame is necessary.
-In this work, we derive a closed-form expression for the metric transformation of general chirp-like waveforms expressed in terms of the transverse-traceless GW metric, its integral, and its derivative.
-For more complex signals, where analytical integration is impractical, we provide an efficient approximation based on Taylor expansions of the retarded time to coalescence.
-Finally, we demonstrate how these results can be applied to calculate the signal response of a large class of detectors.
-Our approach provides essential tools for designing and interpreting high-frequency GW experiments that search for compact object mergers at MHz to GHz frequencies beyond the long-wavelength limit.
+Next-generation gravitational wave (GW) experiments will explore higher frequencies where wavelengths become comparable to the dimensions of the detector.
+In this regime, GWs may be detected not only through mechanical deformations from tidal forces, but also via induced effective currents in electromagnetic background fields.
+However, the calculation of these signals often requires transforming the GW metric to all orders into the laboratory frame of the detector.
+Here, we derive a closed-form expression for the metric transformation of general chirp-like waveforms expressed in terms of the transverse-traceless GW metric components, their integral, and their derivative.
+For more complex signals, where analytical integration is impractical, we provide an efficient approximation based on Taylor expansions of the retarded time to coalescence. \TK{We find that quasi-Newtonian chirp signals can be accurately transformed using a monochromatic approximation, whilst also demonstrating that more complex waveforms require the general transformation which we derive.} Thus, the calculated transformations provide essential tools for designing high-frequency GW experiments and analyzing signals from compact object mergers at MHz to GHz frequencies.